+Stamina is heralded as a mark of good physical fitness, but not everyone understands exactly what it is.
 Stamina is your body’s ability to sustain extended periods of physical activity.
 Extended periods can refer to several days of low-intensity exercise or minutes of high intensity exertion.
-Unhealthy lifestyle choices decrease your endurance and resilience, making it more difficult to sustain intense activities.
-You can increase your stamina with a few changes to make your body healthier.

 Video of the Day